cakephp/docs/en/core-libraries/components/cookie.rst

         // this outputs something like array('name' => 'Larry', 'role' => 'Lead')

+.. php:method:: check($key)

+    :param string $key: The key to check.

+    Used to check if a key/path exists and has not-null value.

+    .. versionadded:: 2.3
+        ``CookieComponent::check()`` was added in 2.3

 .. php:method:: delete(mixed $key)

     Deletes a cookie variable of the name in $key.
 Works with dot